Some of the benefits of the European Union include:

-- Peace amongst nations - European Union countries are no longer at loggerheads like they were in the past.
-With the exception of Yugoslavia (who wasn't in the EU at the time), Europe has managed to heal the divisions which were so painfully exposed in the two World Wars in the Twentieth Century.
+- European harmony - European Union countries are no longer at loggerheads like they were in the past.
+With the exception of civil war in Yugoslavia (which wasn't in the EU at the time), Europe has managed to heal the divisions which were so painfully exposed in the two World Wars in the Twentieth Century.
 The EU was awarded the Nobel Peace Prize in 2012 for helping to promote peace and international co-operation.
 Many Eastern European countries are keen to join the EU because they feel it will help promote economic and political stability.

 - Free trade and removal of non-tariff barriers have helped reduce costs and prices for consumers.
 Increased trade with the EU creates jobs and higher income.
-Over 52% of UK exports is to the EU.
+Over 52% of UK exports are to the EU.
 Trade within the EU has increased 30% since 1992.

 - Free movement of labour and capital have helped create a more flexible economy.
-For example, UK and Ireland have benefited from immigration of Eastern European workers.
-In the boom years, many eastern European workers moved to Ireland, but in the recession of 2009, returned home.
+For example, UK and Ireland have benefited from the immigration of Eastern European workers to fill labour market shortages in certain areas, such as plumbing, nursing and cleaning.

 - EU has enabled people to travel freely across national boundaries making trade and tourism easier and cheaper.
 According to the European Commission, more than 15 million EU citizens have moved to other EU countries to work or to enjoy their retirement.

-- Social Charter enshrines protection for workers such as maximum working week, right to collective bargaining and fair pay for employment.
-(UK opted out).
+- Social charter enshrines protection for workers such as a maximum working week, right to collective bargaining and fair pay for employment.